norswap/nanoeth/src/com/norswap/nanoeth/rlp/README.md

 they represent a base that is added to a size to encode it.
 We represent them in the implementation as constants whose name ends with `SUMMAND`.

-## Zero Length Sequences
+### Zero Length Sequences & Zero Values

-Something that might not be immediately obvious from the above is that a zero-length byte sequence is encoded as the single byte 128, while a zero-length item sequence aris encoded as the single byte 192.
+Something that might not be immediately obvious from the above is that a zero-length byte sequence is encoded as the single byte 128, while a zero-length item sequence is encoded as the single byte 192.

-Something even less obvious, and not actually related to the RLP format itself, is that Ethereum encodes the number 0 as a zero-length byte sequence (instead of encoding it as a single 0 byte value).
+Something even less obvious, and not actually related to the RLP encoding itself, is that Ethereum encodes the number 0 as a zero-length byte sequence (instead of encoding it as a single 0 byte value).
 This happens for contract calls with zero transferred value, for instance.